cippero/NutriFoods/README.md

 # NutriFoodS

 ## Project Proposal
-NutriFoodS is an up for checking the nutritional values of meals and ingrediants and saving them to your profile.
+NutriFoodS is an app for checking the nutritional values of meals and ingrediants and saving them to your profile.
+API provided by [Nutritionix](https://developer.nutritionix.com/).

 ## Wireframes
 ![01_search](https://user-images.githubusercontent.com/37132245/39436404-c0a681ac-4c52-11e8-8b2f-44503a3d92d1.png)